brizer/awesome-url/docs/webpack.md

 ## plugins

 - [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) - Copy files to build directory
+- [create-file-webpack](https://github.com/Appius/create-file-webpack) - The simple webpack plugin to create a file with the particular content at the end of the build process
+    - [can be used for generate sitemap]
 - [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) - Plugin that simplifies creation of HTML files to serve your bundles
 - [sentry-webpack-plugin](https://github.com/getsentry/sentry-webpack-plugin) - Official webpack plugin for Sentry <a href="https://sentry.io" rel="nofollow">https://sentry.io</a>
 - [webpack-subresource-integrity](https://github.com/waysact/webpack-subresource-integrity) - Webpack plugin for enabling Subresource Integrity.
+- [write-file-webpack-plugin](https://github.com/gajus/write-file-webpack-plugin) - Forces webpack-dev-server to write bundle files to the file system.

 ## others